-The Data Retention Directive requires operators to retain certain categories of data (for identifying users and details of phone calls made and emails sent, excluding the content of those communications) for a period between six months and two years and to make them available, on request, to law enforcement authorities for the purposes of investigating, detecting and prosecuting serious crime and terrorism.
+In the aftermath of the terrorist attacks in Madrid in 2004 and London in 2005, the Data Retention Directive was adopted to harmonize the EU efforts in the investigation and prosecution of the most serious crimes such as, in particular, organized crime and terrorism.
+The Directive required operators to retain certain categories of traffic and location data (excluding the content of those communications) for a period between six months and two years and to make them available, on request, to law enforcement authorities for the purposes of investigating, detecting and prosecuting serious crime and terrorism.

-The Commission's evaluation report , presented in April 2011, concluded that the EU should continue to support and regulate the storage of, access to and use of telecommunications data.
-However, EU rules in this area need to be improved to prevent the different types of operators from facing unfair obstacles in the Internal Market and to ensure that high levels of respect for privacy and the protection of personal data are applied consistently.
+The Commission's evaluation report on the Data Retention Directive, presented in April 2011, concluded that the EU should continue to support and regulate the storage of, access to and use of telecommunications data.
+However, the report also concluded that EU rules in this area needed to be improved to prevent the different types of operators from facing unfair obstacles in the Internal Market and to ensure that high levels of respect for privacy and the protection of personal data are applied consistently.

 The Commission also announced in the report on the evaluation that it would consider whether and how an EU approach to data preservation might complement data retention.
 An independent external study on current approaches to data preservation in EU Member States and third countries [417 KB] was carried out between December 2011 and November 2012 by the Centre for Strategy and Evaluation Studies.
 The researchers conducted surveys of law enforcement authorities, service providers, data protection authorities and NGOs, and held a seminar with experts in May 2012.
 Input was received from 15 countries – 13 EU Member States plus Croatia, Norway and the United States.
 The study finds that data retention and data preservation are complementary rather than alternative instruments and that data retention plays a role in ensuring that data are kept, which is sometimes a prerequisite for data preservation, as data may have already been deleted before a data preservation order is issued.